Gnagano/jenkins_textbook/provision/roles/gano2018.ansible_github_ssh/README.md

-Setting to access github via SSH key
+Setting to access github by SSH key
 ===

 ## Overview